When an Employee Loses their Right to Work

 So what do you do if you discover an employee no longer has the Right to Work in the UK?

-You risk a civil penalty and criminal prosecution if you continue to employ that individual when they are no longer permitted to undertake the work in question.
+While you risk a civil penalty and criminal prosecution if you continue to employ that individual when they are no longer permitted to undertake the work in question, you have to proceed with caution.

-In addition, individuals suspended from work or sent on ‘gardening leave’ are generally considered to continue to be employees and as such, may continue to put you at risk of a civil penalty if they are not permitted to work.
+Also, individuals suspended from work or put on ‘garden leave’ are generally considered to continue to be employees and as such, may continue to put you at risk of a civil penalty if they are not permitted to work.

-• Is the grace period available for ‘overstayers’, allowing the individual time to address their situation with the Home Office, and providing you more time to investigate and explore your options?
+There may be a grace period available for ‘overstayers’, allowing the individual time to address their situation with the Home Office, and providing you more time to investigate and explore your options.

 Employers facing concerns about an individual’s Right to Work should first focus on gathering facts by investigating the individual’s immigration status, where possible before their leave to remain is due to expire.